Dirca

 Notes

-- Flowers often appear before the leaves
+- Flowers appear with emerging leaves

 - First to appear will be a long pistil (female flower part) followed by many drooping stamens (male flower parts)